Bloom: Designing for LLM-Augmented Behavior Change Interactions: Field Study Evaluation

 \subsubsection{Survey Data}

 Participants completed onboarding (pre-study), offboarding (post-study), weekly, and (optional) daily surveys.
 Onboarding and offboarding surveys are summarized in Table \ref{table:survey-measures}.
-Weekly surveys included Likert-scale and free-response questions regarding participants' PA, health, user experience, a four-item subset of Process Mindset, and a subset of Barriers to Being Active.
-Daily surveys consisted of five brief Likert-scale questions regarding participants' PA, health hopefulness, mood, and an optional free-response reflection.
+Weekly surveys included Likert scale and free response questions regarding participants' PA, health, user experience, a four-item subset of Process Mindset, and a subset of Barriers to Being Active.
+Daily surveys consisted of five brief Likert scale questions regarding participants' PA, health hopefulness, mood, and an optional free response reflection.
+This set of survey measures was sourced from prior work on PA promotion in HCI~\cite{murnane2020designing, jorke2025gptcoach, sefidgar2024improving, mitchell2021automated}, and aimed to have broad coverage of relevant PA constructs.